 This is one of my two websites.
 The other one is here and covers my work as a theatre-maker, scenographer and visual artist.
-If you want to find out what I do, that’s the place to go.
+I’m in the process of creating a selected portfolio for this website, but in the meantime, if you want to find out what I do, that’s the place to go.
 I used to post articles there too, but who goes to a theatre designer’s website to read?
 So I’m gathering them here instead.

 The last time I was purposefully academic was probably when I sat my finals.
 Even then, we were well-educated in the philosophical contexts of the writers we studied, but not in the theoretical context in which we ourselves were operating.
 Since then, I’ve taught at half a dozen universities at least, but always as a practitioner.
 Academically cutting edge I am not.
 The question ‘what is green criticism?’ is not rhetorical.